nwankwoGIT/QuestAnsApp/README.md

 - clone this repository to your local machine
 - It has frontend and back-end sections

-After successful installation of the MongoDb Atlas, create a database named "feathersQuestionAnswerDb" and initialize with "users" collection
+After successful installation of the MongoDb Atlas, create a database named "feathersQuestionAnswerDb" and initialize it with "users" collection
 (Usually The product won't let you create a database without at one collection)

 from the command line,